top of page

 • Priority 1: May survive if life-saving measures are applied.

-• *Examples: poisoning, collapse, bloat (GDV), actively seizures, allergic reactions, traffic accident, difficulty breathing, urinary tract blockage, and heat stroke.
+• *Examples: poisoning, collapse, bloat (GDV), actively seizing, allergic reactions, traffic accident, difficulty breathing, urinary tract blockage, and heat stroke.

 • Priority 2: Likely to survive if care is given within hours.